 Our amended and restated certificate of incorporation provides for a classified Board consisting of three classes of directors.
-Class I and Class II each consist of two directors, and Class III consists of three directors.
+Class I consists of three directors, Class II consists of two directors, and Class III consists of three directors.
 Each class serves for a three-year term.
-Vacancies on our Board may be filled only by persons elected by a majority of the remaining directors.
+Vacancies on our Board may be filled by the affirmative vote of a majority of directors then in office.
 A director elected by our Board to fill a vacancy in a class, including vacancies created by an increase in the number of directors, shall serve for the remainder of the full term of that class and until the director's successor is duly elected and qualified.

-Our Board currently is composed of seven directors.
-There are two directors whose term of office expires in 2019.
-Upon the recommendation of the Nominating and Corporate Governance committee, our Board has nominated the two individuals listed in the table below for election as directors at the Annual Meeting.
-Drs.
-Dinges and Kauffman were each previously elected to our Board by our stockholders.
-If the nominees listed below are elected, they will each hold office until the annual meeting of stockholders in 2022 and until each of their successors has been duly elected and qualified or, if sooner, until the director's death, resignation or removal.
+Our Board is currently composed of eight directors.
+There are two directors whose term of office expires in 2020.
+Upon the recommendation of the Nominating and Corporate Governance Committee, our Board has nominated the two individuals listed in the table below for election as directors at the Annual Meeting.
+Mr. Berger and Mr. Cooper were each previously elected to our Board by our stockholders.
+If the nominees listed below are elected, they will each hold office until the annual meeting of stockholders in 2023 and until each of their successors has been duly elected and qualified or, if sooner, until the director's resignation or removal.
 All nominees are currently serving on our Board and have consented to being named in this proxy statement and to serve if elected.
 It is our policy to encourage directors and nominees for director to attend the Annual Meeting.
+Two of our directors attended the 2019 Annual Meeting of Stockholders.